rpereira/dotfiles/man/mac.1.md

 : Install macOS software updates, Homebrew and installed formulas, Vim and its plugins, Solarized repositories, and dotfiles submodules

-## TCP/IP

-free-port
-: Kill process running on the specified port

-ports
-: List all used ports

 ## WI-FI

 check-internet